GerevAI/gerev/README.md

+## Join Discord for early access code!

+![Discord Banner](https://discordapp.com/api/guilds/1060085859497549844/widget.png?style=banner2)
 # Gerev - Workplace search for Devs
-![Discord Banner](https://discordapp.com/api/guilds/1060085859497549844/widget.png?style=banner2)

 Tired of searching for that one docuement you know exists somewhere, but not sure exactly where?